I Am A Bastard

 I carried a lot of shame.
 Criminals shouldn’t have children.
 If there was a genetic component to behaviour, crooks beget crooks.
 When people went around the table to talk about their Dads, I could either say, “my Dad was a low-life” or I could lie-- either way my response would pay tribute to my Dad.
 People who go places build on a foundation of good breeding and good rearing.
 My Mom did so much to give me a good foundation, but there was a rot in my core.
 I think I would self-sabotage to keep the spawn of a low-life caged up.
 I could not stop all of the low-lifes, but I could stop myself.
 Fast forward to the 1990s.
 I took a first aid course with a long time family friend.
 He was a good guy.
 He had personally saved dozens of lives.
 His students, numbering in the hundreds, each saved lives.
 He was friendly and patient.
 I cannot think of anyone who bore him ill will.
 I wished he were my Dad.
 We even looked alike.
 My girlfriend used to pick me up from my course and we’d joke.
 She would ask, “so: how’s Dad today?”
 It was a nice fantasy that his blood could be running through my veins and not the poison.

 Fast forward again.
 After my Mom’s death, the topic came up of things I didn’t know.
 I pressed.
 I pressed really hard to learn what my secret was.
 The secret: Roy married my Mom while she was pregnant with me.
 He was not my father.
 In 1967, my Mom was engaged and discovered she was pregnant.
 Instead of getting her fiance into a shotgun wedding, she broke off the engagement and married Roy instead.
 My Mom had been the victim of a full spectrum of abuse at the hands of her father.
 Abuse can mess up one’s compass.
 Having come off of almost 20 years of emotional and sexual abuse, I know that all too well.
 She was afraid, so she ran for it.
-She ran away from a good man who was my father and ran towards a scivey little weasel.
+She ran away from a good man who was my father.
+For some reason, she opted for a scivey little weasel.
 My Mom should have braved the birth control faux pas and what the math would have borne out; and she should have married the good and kind man who proposed to her.
 They could have raised their son and given him the constancy that is so important to a kid.
 She kept that secret throughout my life and was afraid that it would drive a wedge between us.
 She could not have been more wrong.
 Since getting this news, I feel cleansed.
 The time bombs are gone.
 Instead of being 10 years overdue for a heart attack, I know now why pudgy is my default state.
 When I don’t have a compulsion to steal, I know that I am following my nature, not rebelling against it.
 When I try to help people, I know that it’s in my blood to do so-- not a ploy to trick someone.

 Where from here?
 I have had a tenuous connection to my real Dad throughout my life.
 I roughly know where he is.
 When my Mom died, I tried to find him to give him the news, but I didn’t try all that hard.
 I am in the process of trying harder.
 I will arrange a trip to see him and give him first the news of my Mom’s demise and second the news of his first born.
 I would like him to meet my daughter and his granddaughter.
 I don’t want much from him.
 I want him to know that I am really proud to be his son.
 If I could have handpicked a man to be my Dad, we would have been the only name on my list and he needs to know that.
 I would like to send him Father’s Day cards.
 I would like to invite him to my wedding.
 I would like him to know that after connecting “shame” to “Father” for 47 years, that I have a new association: “Father” and “proud.”
 I am his bastard son and that’s good by me.